 South Wedge Farmers Market

-The focus continues to be on bringing locally grown, fresh food options to shoppers at a great price and several favorite farmers have already signed on for a return engagement.
-As in years past, shoppers will be able to use their SNAP benefits at the market and the Fresh Connect program is in place, giving all SNAP shoppers an extra $2 for every $5 spent.
-The Big Spender program is back.
-Stop at the market information table when you arrive at the market and receive a card that will track your market purchases.
-If you spend $30 or more, you’ll receive a bonus $5 token as a thank you for supporting local agriculture.
+The focus was on bringing locally grown, fresh food options to shoppers at a great price!
+As in years past, shoppers were able to use their SNAP benefits at the market.
+The Fresh Connect program was in place, giving all SNAP shoppers an extra $2 for every $5 spent at the market.

-There are wrap around activities on tap to complement the farmer’s market in an effort to transform the market into a must go Thursday night destination and gathering place for the entire community.
-The South Wedge Farmers Market will include all of your favorite aspects found at the Rochester Public Market, just on a smaller scale.
-Instead of the Sunday Garage Sale Super Flea at the RPM, you will find the new Mini-Flea Market at the SWFM.
-The Mini-Flea is part of the “let it go” movement sweeping the country as more people find that they can do more with less and clearing out clutter is the best way to battle any tendency toward hording.
-Community residents can take advantage of free space to sell their stuff.
-For a mini-flea space application, e-mail email@example.com.
+There were wraparound activities on tap to complement the Farmer’s Market in an effort to transform the market into a must go Thursday night destination and gathering place for the entire community.
+The South Wedge Farmers Market included all of your favorite aspects found at the Rochester Public Market (RPM), just on a smaller scale.
+Instead of the Sunday Garage Sale Super Flea at the Rochester Public Market, shoppers enjoyed the Mini-Flea Market at the South Wedge Farmers Market.
+The Mini-Flea is part of the “let it go” movement sweeping the country as more people find that they can do more with less and clearing out clutter is the best way to live a simpler life and share the wealth.
+Community residents can take advantage of FREE SPACE to sell their stuff.
+For a mini-flea space application for Market 2019, e-mail firstname.lastname@example.org.

-You will find many of the same street musicians you see at the RPM as more buskers are added to the entertainment line-up on Thursday night.
-The market will also feature local artisans and crafters, giving them an outlet to demonstrate and sell their work at the new Riverside Arts and Crafts at the Market.
-Artisans and crafters interested in taking advantage of a free space at the market, e-mail firstname.lastname@example.org.
+People enjoyed many of the same street musicians heard at the Public Market in the South Wedge as more buskers were added to the entertainment line-up on Thursday nights.
+The market also featured local artisans and crafters, giving them an outlet to demonstrate and sell their work at the new Riverside Arts and Crafts at the Market.
+This year, creatives interested in taking advantage of a FREE SPACE at the market can e-mail email@example.com.

-While the RPM may have the Food Truck Rodeo, the South Wedge Farmers Market is putting together a Food Cart Round-Up with hot-dog, popcorn, jerk chicken and more prepared food choices.
-Several vendors will have excellent vegan and vegetarian menu options.
+While the RPM may have the Food Truck Rodeo, the South Wedge Farmers Market put together a Food Cart Round-Up with hot-dog, popcorn, jerk chicken and delicious prepared food choices.
+Several vendors offered excellent vegan and vegetarian menu options.

 Enjoy learning more about your community and all that makes it special at a new feature called “Wedge Talks” while local community groups take up market spaces to promote services important to our families and residents.